Adaminius/wheel_of_creation_tools/README.md

 * **statblock.py** Code for parsing, modifying, and outputting Statblocks.
 Includes the Tag and Stablock classes and supporting functions.
 * **utils.py** Misc utility functions and building blocks of lower-level D&D, including the RollableTable, Dice, AbilityScore, and ChallengeRating classes.
-Of note is the Action (to be renamed Feature) class: objects of this class represent special abilities and the actions a creature can take, and this includes the code for parsing the variables and operators in curly braces '{}' as described above.
+Of note is the Feature (to be renamed Feature) class: objects of this class represent special abilities and the actions a creature can take, and this includes the code for parsing the variables and operators in curly braces '{}' as described above.